mcnairsa/100-days-of-code/log.md

 Also sorted something significant in 'life'.
 A word to the wise for the neuro-divergent: 'If you have something to do today, do it NOW!'
 [From the book 'Dirty Laundry:...' by Richard Pink & Roxanne Pink]

+**Update**
+I think this course if finally helping me to get the hang of 'encapsulation'.

 **Link to Work:**
 n/a